Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 Moving on to loose terrain, we tested these boots in off-trail travel on High Sierra backpacking routes, alpine climbing approaches, and descents.
 We found a narrower midsole offered better edging performance on looser ground, rolling over less when plowing through scree and hopping over talus.
-Our favorite pair to take into the boulder fields and scree slopes were the Zodiac Plus boots, with their blend of stiffness and a nimble sole.
+Our favorite pair to take into the boulder fields and scree slopes was the Zodiac Plus boots, with their blend of stiffness and a nimble sole.
 It is perhaps the best boot in this review for technical rock climbing, with a sticky climbing zone on the toe and a sole that easily ascends steep rock.

 hiking boots men - from desert trails to the tops of tall mountains, where will your...